Sociology professor inspires next generation of researchers

 SPRINGFIELD, Mo. — Dr. Kyler Sherman-Wilkins, or Dr. K as his students call him, teaches sociology at Missouri State University.

-The Institute for Citizens & Scholars named the assistant professor of sociology as one of 11 Mellon Emerging Faculty Leaders (MEFL) for 2021.
-This is awarded to those who research on the study of culture, equity, and education who also balances research, teaching, and service.
+The Institute for Citizens & Scholars named the assistant professor of sociology one of 11 Mellon Emerging Faculty Leaders (MEFL) for 2021.
+The award recognizes research on the study of culture, equity, and education, and faculty who balance research, teaching, and service.

-“I was really happy to receive that award and I think it means a lot,” said Dr. Sherman-Wilkins.
+“I was really happy to receive that award.
+It means a lot,” said Dr. Sherman-Wilkins.
 “It’s a validation of the work and effort that I put into my job.”

-Dr. Sherman-Wilkins also received $17,000 to help fund another research project.
-This research project is including students.
+Dr. Sherman-Wilkins received $17,000 to help fund another research project, which includes students.

 “We call ourselves the Health Equity Research Collective or HERC,” said Dr.Sherman-Wilkins.